NURS13140 - Law and Ethical Considerations in the Profession of Nursing

 On successful completion of this unit, you will be able to:

-3. Apply appropriate legislation, policies, frameworks, codes and guidelines to nursing practice
+3. Develop a broad and coherent body of knowledge of how legislation, policies, frameworks, codes, and guidelines are applied to nursing practice in Australia.

 Content in this unit incorporates a number of professional nursing requirements